 Students seeking the Episcopal and Anglican Studies Certificate will fulfill their Contextual Education requirements through the Episcopal and Anglican Studies program.
-In the fall semester of the first year of Contextual Education for Episcopal and Anglican Studies, students enroll in Contextual Education Ia and Advising for Episcopal and Anglican Studies (CE551ANGa, 3 hours).
+In the fall semester of the first year of Contextual Education for Episcopal and Anglican Studies, students enroll in Contextual Education Ia and Advising for Episcopal and Anglican Studies (CE551ANGa or CE551ANHa, 3 hours).
 Students are placed in parish settings and participate in a two-hour weekly reflection seminar in which they examine the parish as a situation of ministry.
 The class analyzes specific church ministry situations, acts of ministry, priorities and dilemmas, and development of an operational theory of ministry.
-First semester students also receive ongoing orientation to Candler and graduate theological studies through the weekly seminar (in place on the MDiv505 course taken by other first year MDiv students).
-In the spring semester, first-year students enroll in Contextual Education Ib for Episcopal and Anglican Studies (CE551ANGb, 2 hours).
-During the first year, students also enroll in an Introductory Arts of Ministry course of their choosing, typically W622/623/624.
+In the spring semester, first-year students enroll in Contextual Education Ib for Episcopal and Anglican Studies (CE551ANGb or CE551ANHb, 3 hours).

-In the second year, students will enroll in Contextual Education IIa for Episcopal and Anglican Studies (CE552ANGa, 2 hours) in the fall semester and Contextual Education IIb for Episcopal and Anglican Studies (CE552ANGb, 2 hours) in the spring semester.
-Second-year students also will enroll in a Contextual Education elective (CEE) and Introductory Arts of Ministry (IAM) course during fall or spring.
-In the third year and beyond, students enroll each semester in CE553ANGR.
+In the second year, students will enroll in Contextual Education Ila for Episcopal and Anglican Studies (CE600ANGa or CE600ANHa, 3 hours) in the fall semester and Contextual Education IIb for Episcopal and Anglican Studies (CE552ANGb or CE552ANHb, 3 hours) in the spring semester.
+In the third year and beyond, students enroll each semester in CE653ANGR OR CE653ANHR.
 Contextual Education for Episcopal and Anglican Studies (2 hours per semester).
-A maximum of 18 hours of contextual education (CE) credits (including the 13 ordinarily taken for three years of Contextual Education for Episcopal and Anglican Studies as well as options such as internship and Clinical Pastoral Education) can be counted toward the required 86 hours for the Master of Divinity program.
+A maximum of 18 hours of contextual education (CE) credits (including the 16 ordinarily taken for three years of Contextual Education for Episcopal and Anglican Studies as well as options such as internship and Clinical Pastoral Education) can be counted toward the required 72 hours for the Master of Divinity program.

-For further information, contact Lang Lowrey, director, at pierce.lang.lowrey.iii@emory.edu.
+For further information, contact Stuart Higginbotham, EASP Contextual Education Instructor, at stuart.higginbotham@emory.edu.